Arts

 With ever fewer Holocaust survivors in our communities, I think the responsibility of the Anne Frank House has never been greater.
 This exhibition is, in part, a response to this responsibility.

-How will the objects on display—including a few documents that have never been seen before—shed new light on Anne Frank and her family?
+How will the objects on display—including a few documents that have never been seen before—shed new light on Anne and her family?

 What we hope is that the more than 100 artifacts will contribute to a deeply personal connection between visitors and Anne Frank’s story.
 They show us a teenage girl, radiating life, embracing life, full of dreams, full of fear, of course, but also in a very intimate way.
 Just look at the beautiful, handwritten verse that she writes in an album of her dearest friend.
 With such an artifact, you can create a very intimate relationship between the visitor and the story.